TedHusted/awake/awake.md

 ###

 The registered nurse finishes taking Julie’s vitals.
 “Blood pressure, pulse, and temperature are fine.
 Darlene will be in shortly.”
+She closes the door behind her.

 Despite the nurse’s assurances, Joanne looks worried.